Program Updates, Success!

 Safe Passage: Empowering Kenyan Students Through Safe Transport

-Sr Miriam Goretti Auma and the Sisters from the Cor Mariae School in Kiambu, Kenya, saw a simple solution to this devastating problem.
-So they asked Sisters Rising Worldwide for help to purchase a passenger van that could safely transport students.
-Thanks to SRW donor support, the Sisters received a 27-passenger van, and with it, the students were safe from harm.
-“The school van has had a profound and life-changing impact on our students and the broader community,” Sr Miriam says.
+Sr Miriam Goretti Auma and the Sisters from the Cor Mariae School saw a simple solution to this devastating problem, and asked Sisters Rising Worldwide for help.
+Thanks to SRW donor support, the Sisters received a 27-passenger van, and with its use, students regained their personal safety.
+“The school van has had a profound and life-changing impact on our students and the broader community,” Sr. Miriam says.

-Sr Miriam reports that since acquiring the van, school enrollment and retention rates have significantly improved, and many of the girls who previously dropped out because of safety concerns have re-enrolled in school.
+Sr. Miriam says that since acquiring the van, school enrollment and retention rates have significantly improved, and many girls who dropped out to avoid the dangerous walks have once again re-enrolled in school.
 And that’s not all.
-With the van, students can finally take part in sports, academic, and other cultural events crucial to social development and boosting self confidence.
+With the van, students now take part in sports, academic, and other cultural events crucial to social development and boosting self confidence.
 The wider community has benefited as well, with the van being used for outreach programs and other shared transport needs.

 Featured News